Pistol License Unit

 SELLING A HANDGUN

 When a pistol license holder is deceased, the Executor or Administrator of the Estate must dispose of the handgun(s) within 15 days to a dealer, a valid pistol license holder or any police department or sheriff 's office.
+After the 15 days, you are required to make arrangements with your local police department or Sheriff's Office to have the firearm(s) picked up and held for safekeeping until it can be registered.
+(It is against the law for you to bring the firearm in yourself to the law enforcement agency.)

 Any person who voluntarily surrenders to any police or sheriff's department (under their terms) an unregistered handgun, is granted amnesty from prosecution for Unlawful Possession.
 You should call the police or sheriff 's office before bringing in any weapons.